 Curriculum & Instruction

-The department offers numerous programs and concentrations at the undergraduate and graduate levels.
-Many of these degree programs are among the best programs in the nation.
-In fact, the department's Master of Arts in Teaching (M.A.T.) preparation program was recently recognized as one of the leading teacher preparation programs in the United States by the American Association of Teacher Educators.
-The newest initial licensure program is the B.S.E. in Special Education.
+The M.A.T. program recently was recognized as one of the leading U.S. teacher preparation programs by the American Association of Teacher Educators.
+The newest initial licensure program is the B.S.E. in Special Ed.

-The Department of Curriculum and Instruction offers programs leading to Bachelor of Science in Education (B.S.E) degrees, Master of Education (M.Ed.) degrees, Master of Science (M.S.) degrees, Master of Arts in Teaching (M.A.T.) degrees, Educational Specialist (Ed.S.) degrees, Doctor of Education (Ed.D.) degrees, and Doctor of Philosophy (Ph.D.) degrees.
-Individuals can receive a teaching license at the childhood education level (grades K-6), secondary level (grades 7-12), special education (grades K-12), endorsements in gifted and talented (grades K-12) and ESL (grades K-12) and various administrative licenses as well as additional licensure programs in most licensure areas.
+Individuals can receive a teaching license at the childhood education level (grades K-6), secondary level (grades 7-12), special education (grades K-12), and endorsements in gifted and talented (grades K-12), and English as a Second Language (ESL) (grades K-12).
+Programs are also available to earn various administrative licenses as well as additional licensure programs in most areas.